arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 copies take over, usually without an error being reported.

 @RESTBODYPARAM{distributeShardsLike,string,optional,string}
-(The default is *""*): in an enterprise cluster, this attribute binds the specifics of sharding  for the newly created collection to follow that of a specified existing collection.
+(The default is *""*): in an Enterprise Edition cluster, this attribute binds the specifics of sharding  for the newly created collection to follow that of a specified existing collection.
 **Note**: Using this parameter has consequences for the prototype